Connect your SAP system by deploying your data connector agent container

 To run the commands in this step, you must be a resource group owner on your Microsoft Sentinel workspace.
 If you aren't a resource group owner on your workspace, this procedure can also be performed after the agent deployment is complete.

-Copy the Role assignment commands from step 1 and run them on your agent VM, replacing the Object_ID placeholder with your VM identity object ID.
+Under Just a few more steps before we finish, copy the Role assignment commands from step 1 and run them on your agent VM, replacing the [Object_ID] placeholder with your VM identity object ID.
 For example:

 Screenshot of the Copy icon for the command from step 1.

-These commands assign the Microsoft Sentinel Business Applications Agent Operator and Reader Azure roles to your VM's managed identity, including only the scope of the specified agent's data in the workspace.
+These commands assign the Microsoft Sentinel Business Applications Agent Operator and Reader Azure roles to your VM's managed or application identity, including only the scope of the specified agent's data in the workspace.

 Important